 Standardized Multi-Key Security

-- Satisfies premium content requirement for rights-holders
+- Satisfies all premium content requirements for rights-holders

 - Enforces hardware DRM support for most valuable stream content

 - Software-level DRM protection in the same stream offers broadest device-level compatibility

 A specific flexibility demanded by rights-holders and service operators is the ability to encrypt a single multi-presentation content stream with multiple systems of encryption keys.
 Such a configuration is required where different tracks in the stream, typically offered at different service price points, are associated with DRM licenses that enforce the multi-level business model.
 This approach is recommended by all major DRM systems and implemented as a feature by EZDRM.

 A standardized approach to this is possible using a Content Protection Information eXchange (CPIX) DRM configuration.
 Multi-key CPIX is one of the more sophisticated approaches in the realm of digital rights management (DRM) that enhances the security of content distribution.
 CPIX is an XML-based standard for exchanging key-related information between different components of a DRM system, facilitating interoperability.
 In a multi-key CPIX scenario, multiple encryption keys are employed to protect different parts of the content, allowing for a more granular and flexible approach to content protection.